mogill/ems/README.md

 * [Installation](#Installation)
 * [Roadmap](#Roadmap)

-#### EMS is targeted at tasks too large for one core or one process
+#### EMS is targeted at tasks too large for one core or one process but too small for a scalable cluster

 A modern multicore server has 16-32 cores and over 200GB of memory, equivalent to an entire rack of systems from a few years ago.